I’d like to tell you about my…

 I began by telling you about my old clothes and how they illustrate the Day of the Lord.
 I want you to…

-…by thinking about the end of your life and the end of the world.
+…by thinking about the end of your life and the end of this world.

-God gives us this prophecy for a reason.
+God gives us the prophecy for a reason.
 He gives us the example of old clothes to make it understandable.

 Seeing then that all these things shall be dissolved, what manner of persons ought ye to be[?]…2 Peter 3:11